Marshfield station: Neighborhood and connections

 A working-class neighborhood grew up around the station, supplanting what had been a fashionable area.
 Underneath the CA&E platform was the Dreamland Ballroom, a venue that was at one time owned by the CRT.
 Located near the station was the Coyne Electrical School and the Presbyterian Hospital, and the headquarters of the retail cataloger Alden's.
 By the 1940s, the neighborhood was inhabited by people of African, Greek, Italian, Jewish, and Mexican ancestry; it was considered blighted by officials and the public, but residents contested that description.

 A streetcar ran on Ashland Avenue by the late 19th century; in the vicinity of the station, it turned west to run north from Paulina Street to avoid running on a boulevard, before turning back east to Ashland.
 By the early- to mid-20th century, this route was one of the "Big Five" streetcar lines in Chicago, which had the highest ridership, received the most amenities, and had the shortest wait times.
 Another streetcar route ran on Van Buren Street adjacent to the Metropolitan's tracks, being powered by horse until it was electrified in 1896.
-Such streetcars were a competitor to the Metropolitan, siphoning many of its would-be passengers during the warm summer months as their cars were more open-air.
 As of 1928, both routes had owl service.
-Buses replaced streetcars on Van Buren on August 12, 1951.
-The eastbound Van Buren streetcar track remained until it was removed to construct the temporary westbound Garfield Park "L" track, but the westbound track survived through the highway construction and opening of the Congress Line.
-Ashland's streetcars were replaced by buses on May 11, 1952, for weekends, and altogether on February 13, 1954.
+Buses replaced streetcars on Van Buren in 1951; the eastbound Van Buren streetcar track remained until it was removed to construct the temporary westbound Garfield Park "L" track, but the westbound track survived through the highway construction and opening of the Congress Line.
+Ashland's streetcars were replaced by buses in 1952 for weekend service, and in 1954 altogether.